skip to content

 Guarantors

-A person may be released on bail on his or her own undertaking (that is, the person signs the agreement and personally guarantees to appear and comply with the conditions of the bail agreement).
+A person may be released on bail on their own undertaking, where they sign the agreement and personally guarantee to appear and comply with the conditions of the bail agreement.
 Sometimes, a guarantor is required.

-A guarantor enters into a separate agreement known as a guarantee of bail, in which he or she guarantees that the person who is released on bail will comply with the bail agreement or with specified conditions of the bail agreement, and may be required to forfeit a sum of money if the person on bail fails to comply with a term or condition of the bail agreement [s 7 Bail Act 1985 (SA)].
+A guarantor enters into a separate agreement known as a guarantee of bail, in which they guarantee that the person who is released on bail will comply with the bail agreement (or with specified conditions of the bail agreement).
+The guarantor may be required to forfeit a sum of money if the person on bail fails to comply with a term or condition of the bail agreement [Bail Act 1985 (SA) s 7].

 A guarantor must be at least 18 years of age [s 7(6)].

-If a guarantor knows, or reasonably suspects, the person has breached a term or condition of the bail agreement the guarantor must take reasonable steps to notify the police or otherwise faces a fine in addition to forfeiting a sum of money [s 17A].
+If a guarantor knows, or reasonably suspects, that the person on bail has breached a term or condition of their bail agreement, the guarantor must take reasonable steps to notify the police.
+Failure to do so may result in a fine as well as forfeiture of a sum of money [s 17A].

 Conditions of bail

-It is a condition of every bail agreement that the person released on bail must not leave the State for any reason without the permission of the court before which the person must appear, or some other authority specified in the bail agreement [see s 11(6) Bail Act 1985 (SA)].
+It is a condition of every bail agreement that the person released on bail must not leave the State for any reason without the permission of the court before which the person must appear, or some other authority specified in the bail agreement [Bail Act 1985 (SA) s 11(6)].

 Every bail agreement is also subject to the following conditions:

-• that the person released on bail be prohibited from possessing a firearm, ammunition or any part of the same [s 11(1)(a)]; and
+• that the person released on bail be prohibited from possessing a firearm, ammunition or firearm part [s 11(1)(a)]

 • that the person released on bail submit to gunshot residue testing as reasonably required [s 11(1)(b)].

-A bail authority may further impose the condition that the applicant surender any firearm, ammunition or part of the same owned or possessed by them [s 11A].
-The maximum penalty for failing to comply with this direction is $10 000 or 2 years imprisonment [s11A(2)].
+A bail authority may require the applicant to surrender any firearm, ammunition or firearm part they own or possess [s 11A].
+The maximum penalty for failing to comply with this direction is $10,000 or imprisonment for 2 years [s 11A(2)].

-A bail authority may further impose the following conditions on a bail agreement:
+A bail authority may further impose any of the following conditions on a bail agreement [s 11(2)]:

-• the applicant provides written assurances from acquaintances that the applicant will comply with the conditions of bail;
+• written assurances from acquaintances that the applicant will comply with the conditions of bail

-• the applicant lodges with the court security of a specified amount or value, to secure payment of the money stipulated in the bail agreement;
+• the lodgement with the court security of a specified amount or value, to secure payment of the money stipulated in the bail agreement

-• the applicant obtains specified guarantees or a guarantee of a special nature;and
+• the applicant obtains specified guarantees or a guarantee of a special nature

-• that the guarantor lodges with the court security of a specified amount or value to secure payment of the money stipulated in the guarantee agreement.
+• that a guarantor lodges with the court security of a specified amount or value to secure payment of the money stipulated in the guarantee agreement.

-All conditions imposed have to be written in the bail agreement [s 11(7)].
+All conditions imposed must be written in the bail agreement [s 11(7)].

 Conditions about the payment of money should not be imposed unless the bail authority is of the opinion that there is no other way to make sure that the applicant will comply with the agreement [s 11(5)].